-by 110% (\$32.86 per block).
-In the Ask conditions, the second solicitor raised giving by 65% (7.5 givers per session) and donations by 80% (\$40.27 per block).
+Second, table 2 provides initial evidence about the extent to which giving can be attributed to people who sort.
+In our framework, potential givers come in three types: seeking givers, giving avoiders, and passive givers.
+The first two types change their preferred door on the basis of the level of solicitation, and thus giving depends on sorting (or the inability to do so).
+Differential giving rates across conditions identify the relative importance of givers who sort.
+In the opportunity conditions the second solicitor increased the number of givers by 67 percent (five givers per session) and dollars donated by 110 percent (\$32.86 per block).
+In the ask conditions, the second solicitor raised giving by 65 percent (7.5 givers per session) and donations by 80 percent (\$40.27 per block).
 Since the doors had roughly equal baseline usage rates, in the absence of any sorting, we would expect the two-door conditions to do twice as well as their one-door counterparts.
-We observe statistically significant deviations from this prediction, especially in the Ask conditions.
-However, the evidence also rules out the possibility that sorting accounts for all of giving.
-If giving were dominated by seeking-givers, then the one- and two-door conditions should perform similarly.
-Conversely, if giving-avoiders accounted for the bulk of giving, then one-door conditions, when avoiding was easy for all shoppers, would be expected to garner very few donations.
+We observe statistically significant deviations from this prediction, especially in the ask conditions.
+However, the evidence also rules out the possibility that sorting accounts for all giving.
+If giving were dominated by seeking givers, then the one- and two-door conditions should perform similarly.
+Conversely, if giving avoiders accounted for the bulk of giving, then one-door conditions, when avoiding was easy for all shoppers, would be expected to garner very few donations.
 We strongly reject both these hypotheses as well.
 In the next two subsections we incorporate traffic patterns to further understand sorting and giving behavior.

-4.2 Avoiding the Ask
+B. Avoiding the Ask

 We define traffic to be the total "passings" in and out of the store.
 A single shopper thus accounts for two passings, a fact we account for in our statistics.
-Panel 1 of Table 3 reports the raw traffic for the bell-ringing conditions.
-Since our late discovery of Door 3 meant that we did not count traffic through this door, the totals at Doors 1 and 2 do not represent total shoppers but are rather endogenous to avoidance induced by each condition.
-Total counted passings were highest in the condition Opp1, with the most passive and most easily avoided solicitation (to Door 2, as well as Door 3).
-Comparing total traffic in Opp1 to Ask1 and Ask1&2, we observe a steep decline under the Ask conditions.
-Around 800 fewer people passed through Doors 1 and 2 under Ask1 relative to Opp1, with the entire difference between the two totals due to traffic through Door 1 (where the solicitor was located).
-Ask1&2 sees a similar drop in total traffic that is more evenly distributed between Doors 1 and 2.
-Using Opp1 as a baseline, in the second panel of Table 3 we impute avoidance to Door 3 under the other conditions.
-Insofar as there was indeed avoidance in Opp1, these measurements will understate total avoidance.
-The additional avoidance imputed for Opp1&2 is relatively small, at 3.4% of total passings, whereas the adjustment to both Ask conditions is much more substantial, at 16%.
+Panel A of table 3 reports the raw traffic for the bell ringing conditions.
+Since our late discovery of door 3 meant that we did not count traffic through this door, the totals at doors 1 and 2 do not represent total shoppers but are rather endogenous to avoidance induced by each condition.
+Total counted passings were highest in the condition Opp1, with the most passive and most easily avoided solicitation (to door 2 as well as door 3).
+Comparing total traffic in Opp1 to Ask1 and Ask1&2, we observe a steep decline under the ask conditions.
+Around 800 fewer people passed through doors 1 and 2 under Ask1 relative to Opp1, with the entire difference between the two totals due to traffic through door 1 (where the solicitor was located).
+Ask1&2 sees a similar drop in total traffic that is more evenly distributed between doors 1 and 2.
+Using Opp1 as a baseline, in panel B of table 3 we impute avoidance to door 3 under the